collinbrewer/fuzzy/README.markdown

-# Fuzzy Match
+# Fuzzy
-Fuzzy Match is an extensible utility for computing the likelihood of one value matching another.
+Fuzzy is an extensible utility for computing the likelihood of one value matching another.

 This value can also be thought of as the *strength* of the match or the percent similar.
 The highest possible value is 1.0 denoting an exact similarity, and the lowest value 0.0 denoting a complete opposite.